 Time at club: 1986-1992

-He battled back to regain his place in the side and voted player of the year in 1988-89 and again in 1991-92.
-He also played a key role in the 1988-89 promotion season.
-Team mate Robbie Earle commented that Grew was “a fine keeper who also brought professionalism and experience from his time at Ipswich and West Bromwich Albion.
+The keeper also played a key role in the 1988-89 promotion season with team mate Robbie Earle commenting that Grew was “a fine keeper who also brought professionalism and experience from his time at Ipswich and West Bromwich Albion.
 I’m not sure who gave him the title, but he quickly became John Rudge’s voice of reason in the dressing room.
 Never short of something to say, he changed the whole culture of the club.”

-After a spell on loan at Blackburn in 1990, he left to join Cardiff City in 1992 and hung up his playing boots in 1995.
+However, after a spell on loan at Blackburn Rovers in 1990, he left to join Cardiff City in 1992 and hung up his playing boots in 1995.

 After retiring, Grew has had a long association with the club as a coach including three spells as caretaker manager.